Icinga/icinga2/doc/7-icinga-template-library.md

 Name                | Description
 :-------------------|:------------
-update\_win\_warn   | If set returns warning when important updates are available update\_win\_crit   | If set return critical when important updates that require a reboot are available. update\_win\_reboot | Set to treat 'may need update' as 'definitely needs update'
+update\_win\_warn   | If set, returns warning when important updates are available update\_win\_crit   | If set, return critical when important updates that require a reboot are available. update\_win\_reboot | Set to treat 'may need update' as 'definitely needs update'